Trofogol/_ts-template/README.md

 If you got no errors after the run, you are ready to go.
 Edit the code in `src` directory, compile it and run from `dist` directory.
 Repeat until you are satisfied.

+Feel free to play around with `tsconfig.json` ([docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)), rename your folders or change compiler behaviour.
+It is your project now.

 Refer to [the documentation](https://www.typescriptlang.org/docs/handbook/2/modules.html) for more information about modules.
 Short version is described below.